enzoma/publicsafety/README.md

 data below).
 Given past knowledge about the crime in Chicago, we concentrated on spatial and temporal patterns.

-### "Implementation of Spatiotemporal Correlation Statistics"
+### Implementation of Spatiotemporal Correlation Statistics

 Once we began to understand historical trends in Chicago crime, we obtained data from the Cook County Jail on inmate releases (more below).
 Because the jail wants to free up space by releasing certain inmates, we decided to see how